perpetualCreations/questLog/docs/index.rst

 * requires is a list of names required for the project, it is not checked by the API for validity,
 * hubs is a dictionary of key-pairs for relevant links to the project (i.e a project discussion channel) with keys being the name of the link, and values the actual link,
 * author is the creator of the project,
-* contributors is a list of names of users who are contributing to the project, and have edit access over the project resource
+* contributors is a list of names of users who are contributing to the project, and have edit access over the project resource,
-* invitations is a list of names of users who are invited by the author to be contributors
+* invitations is a list of names of users who are invited by the author to be contributors,
+* name is the name of the project.

 * If name does exist, and the method is PATCH, PUT, or DELETE, with arguments for key-pairs "contributors" and "invitations", HTTP code 422 is returned, with the following JSON data: